Schema for MyRatingSearch.com (MRS)

 2. In the business world, the customer is always right.
 In the world of free indexed organic content, the surfer is always right.
 Their ability to rate pages, and have a reason to click-on back links means nothing unless the back links are clicked on where ratings of connected pages can be analyzed and understood in a much more meaningful Eigenvector matrix/pyramid

 3. Black hat SEO robots that hijack Web pages by placing unwanted back links on Web pages have destroyed the value of Googlebot results.
 Recaptcha filters can be overcome with optical character recognition (OCR) breakers and human input captcha libraries.
-Panda, a sub-division of Google, encouraged “rel=nofollow” hyperlink modifiers, for little-to-no back link credit, but that only encourages more competition for “rel=dofollow” Web pages as it is too hard for Panda to reach an audience of what is now 70 million websites as of 2017 and significantly increasing.
-Plus, white hat SEO is discouraged with less participation knowing you may not get back link credit 50%-90% of the time with human participants who don’t have a large budget to buy press releases in bulk.
-I believe Google and their competitors with the Googlebot license benefit from black hat content as it forces the surfers to click on more expensive sponsor ads for what is believed to be better content
+Panda, a sub-division of Google, encouraged “rel=nofollow” hyperlink modifiers, for little-to-no back link credit, but that only encourages more black hat competition, for “rel=dofollow” Web pages as it is too hard for Panda to reach an audience of what is now 70 million websites as of 2017 and significantly increasing.
+Plus, white hat SEO is discouraged with less participation knowing you may not get back link credit 50%-95% of the time with human participants who don’t have a large budget to buy press releases in bulk.
+I believe Google and their competitors with the Googlebot license in a quasi-monopoly, benefit from black hat content as it forces the surfers to click on more expensive sponsor ads for what is believed to be better content

 5. Comments or textual input that reflect the surfer’s attitude toward the page, and the rating thereof, much like a cascading crescendo of threads in forums and social media, with earned credits, should encourage 7 billion people to rate and comment on what is now about 1 billion pages, as there is hope for humanity to survive what will be man-machine mutual-symbiosis duality.
 Google, Bing, Yahoo, etc., the “Googlebot” search engines, only rate, with little sophistication, a small percentage of the pages

-6. There is no incentive to share a page to those you call friends in a social media pool, which we will implement here with the integration of a search engine and social media
+6. There is no incentive to share a page with those you call friends in a social media pool, which we will implement here with the integration of a search engine and social media

-MyRatingSearch.com (MRS) addresses all six disadvantages, and is expected to make Googlebot-based-SE’s antiquated.
+MyRatingSearch.com (MRS) addresses all seven disadvantages, and is expected to make Googlebot-based-SE’s antiquated.
 Although other SE’s are necessary in the absence of a spider bot to index pages independently, MRS is now an SE “merger”, or merger of three SE’s with the native MRS.

 MRS is an SE that allows signed-up, logged-in users or “raters” to earn credits on cost per action (CPA) sponsor advertising by accumulating points.
 The SE will be in frames, with a long, short frame on top, where the address bar allows searchers to enter keywords, then click one of three search engines – MRS, Bing, and Yahoo.
 The middle frame will show the search results and all the pages the searcher may click-to.
 At no time will the searcher be able to break from the frames when in the domain of MyRatingSearch.com.
 The bottom of the page will have a frame, short and wide, where the rater can enter a radio value of 0, 1, 2, …10 (0 being worst, 10 being best) and an optional 0-250 character comment text area field, and submit, with a 24-hour block of IP address for that rated URL before they can rate it again.
 There will be a frame on the right hand side, tall and thin with a vertical scroll bar.
 This will be for comments pertaining to the page made by the raters.
 Below each comment will be a rating bar where the rater can rate the comment, similar to the rating bar for the rater for rating the overall page only smaller, and then reply and rate indefinitely for a cascading crescendo of threads.
 More participation by more surfers to comment and rate means more emphasis of a larger population helping good content, and downgrading the bad content, giving webmaster incentive to improve content without the “guessing game” of Googlebot formula crackers